 Limited time and non-stop work demands are two of the biggest stressors for teachers, with 92% expressing concern that they simply don’t have enough time for lesson planning, marking, report writing and administrative tasks.

-In ACER’s School Staff Workload Study, a third of primary teachers reported they were unable to meet the demands of quality teaching, including the selection of appropriate learning resources and meeting the diverse learning needs and motivations of their students.
+In ACER’s School Staff Workload Study, 50% of secondary teachers reported they were unable to meet the demands of quality teaching, including the selection of appropriate learning resources and meeting the diverse learning needs and motivations of their students.

 It’s no wonder they feel this way.
 A report released earlier this year by the OECD showed that teacher workload had increased significantly since 2013.
 In fact, Australia had one of the largest increases of OECD.